ankamercier/Final-SQL-Project/README.md

 (fill in what you discovered this data could tell you and how you used the data to answer those questions)

 ## Challenges
+In general, data cleaning was substantially longer than drawing actual insights.
+Importance of pre-cleaning the data before importing the dataset and engineering the database has to be given more thought.
+Other issues included:
 - Repeatedly casting and converting data types for compatibility
 - Adjusting dates and times with offsets and format localization
 - Renaming schemas, tables, and columns for clarity
 - Identifying outliers and ambiguous columns
+- Deciding on good PKs and FKs
+- Finding out that my cat is incredibly good passive listener when it comes to complaints about badly organized tables

 ## Future Goals
-(what would you do if you had more time?)
+What would you do if you had more time?
+First of all, remove the gifs.
+Then add a detailed explanation on how to use command line to push commit back to repository.
+Eventually I'd fix any typos and errors in code, come up with more questions and further simplify ERD (probably considering splitting tables for better view).

  > _Are you still reading?
 You must really like the formatting.
+Or the jokes.
 Without further ado, let the magic begin!_ :mage_man:

 [^1]: Disclaimer: this assignment is part of a final SQL project at Lighthouse Labs
 [^2]: [Datacamp: Data Quality Dimentions Cheat Sheet](https://www.datacamp.com/cheat-sheet/data-quality-dimensions-cheat-s)